NOTE: Applicants should review instructor contact preferences here before contacting any instructors about tutoring for their classes.

 - If this is your first time serving as a tutor, you will need to complete new hire paperwork before the start of the quarter and enroll in CSE 95.

-For Participation In: Application Opens: Applicants Notified of Assignment: Fall On or around Monday of Week 7 of Spring Quarter On or around Friday of Week 1 of Summer Session II Winter On or around Friday of Week 5 of Fall Quarter On or around Friday of Week 9 of Fall Quarter Spring On or around Friday of Week 5 of Winter Quarter On or around Friday of Week 9 of Winter Quarter Summer On or around Monday of Week 3 of Spring Quarter On or around Friday of Week 9 of Spring Quarter
+For Participation In: Application Opens: Applicants Notified of Assignment: Fall On or around Wednesday of Week 8 of Spring Quarter.
+As of 5/18/2022, Fall 2022 Tutor application has opened On or around Tuesday of Week 2 of Summer Session 2 Winter Wednesday, October 19, 2022 On or around Wednesday of Week 9 of Fall Quarter Spring On or around Friday of Week 3 of Winter Quarter On or around Tuesday of Week 6 of Winter Quarter.
+As of 2/23/23, all first round offers have been sent Summer On or around Friday of Week 3 of Spring Quarter On or around Wednesday of Week 7 of Spring Quarter.

 *Please note that all timelines are approximate*